inded/Jekyll_modern-blog/_posts/2015-07-01-weekly-updates.markdown

 _18th Jan 2017_

+This is a list of questions we plan to ask the SDMC and its members:

-1. Regular meetings of SDMC members
+1. Regular meetings of SDMC members.
-2. Maintaining of the SDMC record.
+1. Maintaining of the SDMC record.
-3. Whether SDMC meetings take place ones in a month?
+1. Whether SDMC meetings take place once in a month?
 Whether minutes of meetings are maintained?
-4. Any School development plan has been drawn?
+1. Whether any school development plan has been drawn?
+If so, details of the plan.
-5. Whether there are mentally or physically disabled child in school, if any, what facilities are being provided to him or her?
+1. Whether there are mentally or physically disabled children in school.
+If there are, what facilities are being provided to them?
-6. Annual account of receipts and expenditure
+1. Annual account of receipts and expenditure.
-7. School development plan
-8. What was the method adopted in electing the members?
+1. What was the method adopted in electing the members?
-9. When was the last election held?
-Or Are SDMC elections conducted every three years?
+1. When was the last election held?
+Are SDMC elections conducted every three years?
-10. Are there 16 elected members?
-11. Does SDMC represent all social group in the community- SCs/STs/ Minorities?
-12. Does SDMC represent health worker and anganwadi worker?
-13. Does SDMC represent philanthropic or educationalist from locality?
-14. How many women members are there in this SDMC?
-15. Who is the Chairman and Vice-Chairman?
+1. Who is the Chairman and Vice-Chairman?
 What was the mode of election?
+1. Are there 16 elected members?
+1. Does SDMC represent all social group in the community: SCs/STs/ Minorities?
+1. Does SDMC have representation in the form of a health worker and an anganwadi worker?
+1. Does SDMC have representation from philanthropists or educationalists in the locality?
+1. How many women members are there in this SDMC?
-16. Whether SDMC members ever tried to communicate the rights of children and duties of the PRI, teachers and parents.
+1. Whether the SDMC members have ever tried to communicate the rights of children and duties of the PRI, the teachers and the parents.
-17. Have you ( SDMC members) ever received any complaints from teachers and what was your response to them and how did you resolve the issues?
+1. Have the SDMC members ever received any complaints from teachers?
+If yes, what was their response to the complaints and how were the issues resolved?
-18. Whether any enrollment drives was conducted by SDMC?
+1. Whether any enrollment drives was conducted by SDMC?
 And what were they?
-19. Whether members brought the notice of PRI violation of RTE
+1. Whether the members brought notice of any PRI violation of RTE?
-20. Have you (members) ever done a  need based assessment of school for the purpose of preparing development plans.
+1. Have the members ever done a need-based assessment of the school for the purpose of preparing development plans?

 # Meeting with an SDMC member